-The Cultural Heritage Rrotection Fund is to assist landowners manage, maintain and preserve heritage values of items on their properties.
+The Cultural Heritage Protection Fund assists landowners and mana whenua manage, maintainpreserve and enhance the cultural heritage values of archaeological sites or sites and areas of significance to Māori on their properties.
 It provides a partial contribution towards the costs of a specific project or work required to protect cultural heritage.